jbarozet/catalystwan-sdk-examples/README.md

 ## Usage

 Make sure you have the below environment variables defined:

 - vmanage_host
 - vmanage_user
 - vmanage_password

+Use `export catalystwan_devel=true` if you want to have debug messsages.
+They will be dumped into catalystwan.log file.

 ## Note

-Curently based on the dev version of catalystwan SDK.
+Curently based on the dev branch of catalystwan SDK.
-You may want to change and use the latest version.
+You may want to change and use the latest official version.